IT Support for Multi-Site Retail Operators

 Centralized Visibility Without Centralized Friction

-As retail groups grow, informal IT breaks down.
+As retail groups grow, informal IT stops working.

 What operators usually need is not more software, but clearer answers: